Black Destroyer: Plot summary

 Using his powers to control energy, the Coeurl causes the rear wall of the cage to dissolve and takes control of the engine room.
 He uses the ship's power to reinforce the walls of the room so the men cannot blast their way in, and then propels the ship into outer space.
 The coeurl builds a 40 foot cigar-shaped spacecraft in the engine room's machine shop, and before the humans break into the engine room, he enters the small craft and breaks out of the mother ship, making an escape.
 (Note: In the novel, suggestion by the Nexialist Grosvenor prompts the crew to deliberately let the Coeurl have access to a lifeboat in disrepair, and the creature repairs it.) and takes flight.
 However, the Coeurl was unfamiliar with the mechanism of the anti-accelerator drive, and his boat had actually been distancing itself rather than approaching his star, and meanwhile the humans catch up.
 The coeurl commits suicide rather than be inevitably killed by the disintegrator weapon of the humans.

-Considering the situation, the men decide they must return to the planet and kill the other Coeurl (Which seems wise decision, given that the couerl was planning to collaborate with others of his kind to exploit his learned knowledge of spaceships to travel to other planets (Note: But the novel apparently deletes this peering in to the mind, so the reader is not informed the coeurl was planning an exodus with its own kind.)).
+Considering the situation, the men decide they must return to the planet and kill the other Coeurl (Which seems a wise decision, given that the coeurl was planning to collaborate with others of his kind to exploit his learned knowledge of spaceships to travel to other planets (Note: But the novel apparently deletes this peering in to the mind, so the reader is not informed the coeurl was planning an exodus with its own kind.)).
 Archeologist Korita suggests that rather than form a posse, they can settle down and lure the enemy.
 Biologist Smith is disgusted by the plan (the biologist contingent was earlier against destroying the valuable specimen).
 Director Morton declares the consensus was that they correctly judged the creature to be a criminal, even from the era of his original civilization.
 The archeologist quips "It was history, honorable Mr. Smith, our knowledge of history that defeated him", in conclusion.
 (Note: In the novel version, Nexialist Grosvenor becomes the hero of the novel, even though his ideas are generally despised by the crew.
 In the end, however, most of the crew are leaning to accept Nexialism.
 The Nexialist had suggested letting the coeurl escape back to its home, and now that it was destroyed, suggests a more passive approach: "So why not just let them die of starvation?" getting the last word in the novel.)